-You can get to Barossa Valley by taking a local Adelaide Metro train from Adelaide Railway Station to Gawler Central.
-This rail service operates seven days a week, 365 days a year.
-From Gawler Central, you can transfer to Barossa via a local bus operated by Link SA.
-The 810 bus goes from Gawler to Nuriootpa via Lyndoch and Tanunda.
-Bus transfers from Gawler aren’t super regular, so make sure you check out bus schedules before your trip.
+You can take the Metro train from Adelaide Railway Station to Gawler Central.
+From Gawler, hop on the 810 bus to Nuriootpa via Lyndoch and Tanunda.
+Bus transfers from Gawler aren’t super frequent, so make sure you check the schedule before your trip.

-Cycling is an amazing way to see the beauty of the wine region.
-The Barossa Trail is a 40 km traffic-free cycling/walking between Angaston and Gawler via Nuriootpa, Tanunda and Gawler.
-It winds through the heart of the region and showcases some of the best wineries, cellar doors, views and historic attractions.
+Cycling is an amazing way to see the beauty of wine country.
+The Barossa Trail is a 40-kilometre traffic-free path that cuts through the heart of the region, showcasing some of the best wineries, cellar doors and historic attractions.
 It's also a cheaper and more eco-friendly way to get around.